Luxtripper Travel Editor

 Animal welfare is at the core of our central ethos.
 We research and hand-pick all our luxury hotels and resorts, ensuring that we are not affiliated with any forms of negative wildlife tourism that promotes animal cruelty.
 Our experiences are also fully researched, and we always share with travellers why they should avoid cruel animal displays and activities such as elephant rides, unsustainable safaris and sea life centres.

-Our CEO is working closely with our resorts and the animal welfare teams in Africa, so that we can continue curating incredible holidays and safaris that do not cause harm to any wildlife.
 We are committed to ensuring that the lives of animals aren't disrupted by tourism, and are constantly looking into ways that we can give back to the communities of the destinations we specialise in.

 We truly believe that responsible tourism can make a difference to local communities; tourism can help provide invaluable funding to nature reserves and rehabilitation sanctuaries that aid and assist animals who have suffered adversely from human activity.
 By refusing to sell or promote negative wildlife tourism, we are certain that this will help reduce consumer demands for events showcasing animal cruelty, thus paving the way for an end to these practices.